Cover Image for Best Low-Risk Investments for 2026 | Rule #1 Strategy

 Plus, it's one of the best low-risk investments you can try.

-The key to minimizing risks and maximizing returns with stocks lies in what we call the moat of safety, which refers to the process of buying companies on sale when their shares are selling at half the price of the company’s value.
+The key to minimizing risks and maximizing returns with stocks lies in what we call the margin of safety.
+This refers to the process of buying companies on sale when their shares are selling at half the price of the company's value.
 That sounds like a great deal, right?

 If you learn how to invest in stocks this way, then it is the smartest investment you can make.

-As long as you do your research and stick to the Four M’s of investing when choosing new companies to add to your portfolio, you'll be well on your way to reducing risk exposure and exceeding your fiscal goals.
+Do your research and stick to the Four M's of investing when choosing new companies to add to your portfolio.
+You'll be well on your way to reducing risk exposure and exceeding your fiscal goals.

 U.S. Savings Bonds